Britain, edging towards Trump, scolds Kerry over Israel

 Bennett’s party, Jewish Home, wants to annexe large parts of the West Bank and openly opposes the creation of a Palestinian state.
 He is advocating for more settlements and the legalisation of outpost settlements, which even the Israeli government considers illegal.

-"This [Obama] administration's policy has left the Middle East up in flames," Bennett said after Kerry's speech.
+"This [Obama] administation's policy has left the Middle East up in flames," Bennett said after Kerry's speech.
 "The one free democracy has been thrown under the bus - and that's Israel."

 (Additional reporting by Luke Baker; Editing by Angus MacSwan)